This story is brought to you by Poppy the AV, an all-electric self-driving Cruise vehicle, who knows the ins and outs of the City.

 San Francisco's Leather District

-The area bounded by Howard Street, 7th Street, I-80 and the 101 was officially declared the Leather and LGBTQ Cultural District of June 12th, 2018.
-Best known for its annual Folsom Street Fair (Sept.
-29, 2019)—the world's largest leather event—this area was designated by the city to honor the community's contribution to SoMa and greater San Francisco throughout the years, especially during the AIDS crisis of the late 80s and early 90s.
+On June 12th, 2018, the area bounded by Howard Street, 7th Street, I-80 and the 101 was officially declared the Leather and LGBTQ Cultural District, in honor of the community's contribution to SoMa and greater San Francisco throughout the years, especially during the AIDS crisis of the late 1980s and early '90s.

-In addition to Folsom Street Fair, the Leather District also hosts the annual Up Your Alley Fair (July 28, 2019), where a similar dress code pervades more than 80 vendors and some 15,000 spectators on Dore Alley in front of the Powerhouse (1347 Folsom St), that legendary, not-for-the-faint-hearted cruise bar dating back to the early 1970s. // Don't have anything to wear?
+The neighborhood is perhaps best known as the home of the annual Folsom Street Fair—the world's largest leather event which was rebranded as the more Covid-friendly Megahood in 2021—but also draws the community out each year for the Up Your Alley Fair, which was renamed the Folsom Street Market in 2021, where a similar dress code pervades more than 80 vendors and some 15,000 spectators on Dore Alley in front of the Powerhouse (1347 Folsom St), the legendary, not-for-the-faint-hearted cruise bar dating back to the early 1970s. // Don't have anything to wear?
 Mr. S Leather (385 8th St.) has all your bondage-wear (and sex toy) needs covered.

-On any given night, there are a slew of places to grab drinks, dance, and hook up sans leather chaps.
-Favorite local bars include The EndUp (401 6th St) for after-hours dance parties; The Stud (399 9th St), which hosts DJ, drag, and stoner events; SF Eagle (398 12th St), a beloved dive for beer busts, karaoke, and open mic nights: and Cat Club (1190 Folsom St), where you can get down to everything from 80s tunes to hip hop.
-For the very best drag in the city, make your way to Heklina's Oasis (298 11th St).
-Not so bold?
-Grab a cup of coffee and check out a workshop in massage, rope art, or erotic hypnosis at Wicked Grounds (289 8th St) a kink cafe and boutique.
+While the city's oldest LGBT bar, The Stud, was sadly forced to close permanently during the pandemic, there are still a slew of places to grab big gay drinks.
+The EndUp (401 6th St.) is your best bet for after-hours dance parties. // SF Eagle (398 12th St.) is a beloved dive for beer busts, karaoke, and open mic nights. // Cat Club (1190 Folsom St.) lets you get down to everything from 80s pop to hip hop. // Oasis (298 11th St) is the neighborhood's font for drag culture. // Grab a cup of coffee and check out a workshop in massage, rope art, or erotic hypnosis at Wicked Grounds (289 8th St.), a kink cafe and boutique.